judahben149/MotionTraction/README.md

 * Feedback for loading state - User experiance is enhanced by displaying shimmer in the bounds of the expected view area as opposed to progress bars.
 This is beneficial for user retention due to shorter perceived loading times.

 * Tests - Units in the various layers are well tested.
-Mockito is used for mocking and Google's Truth assertion library is used for making assertions.
+Mockito is used for mocking and Google's Truth assertion library is used for making test assertions.